-Christie Brinkley Says Ex-Husband Billy Joel Is ‘Very Excited’ She’s Doing ‘Dancing with The Stars’
+Christie Brinkley Says Ex-Husband Billy Joel Is ‘Very Excited’ She’s Doing ‘Dancing With The Stars’

 “I haven’t really heard from [Billy Joel], although I did hear through Alexa that he was very excited.
 He thought that it was a really fun, great thing to be doing.”

 Still, the exes have remained on friendly terms.
 Us notes that in 2014, Brinkley was front and center for one of Joel’s concerts at his Madison Square Garden residency, where he serenaded her while performing “Uptown Girl.”
-Five years later, Christie Brinkley’s fans can already picture her dancing to her signature song “Uptown Girl” when she competes on Dancing With the Stars.
+Five years later, Christie Brinkley’s fans can already picture her dancing to her signature song “Uptown Girl” when she competes on Dancing with the Stars.

 Brinkley recently told Social Life that she and her musical ex got together for years at Christmastime when their daughter Alexa was a little girl, as shared by The Inquisitr this month.